 Prompts are fine

 Having a list of prompts, or even your full “script” in front of you is absolutely fine.
 Don’t feel you have to memorise everything because without prompts, once you stumble, it can be hard to recover.
 Nobody will judge you for reading off a screen or glancing at a card to remind yourself of what you want to say.

 Take a deep breath – it’ll be over in 30 seconds

 Remember, even if you’re in a (virtual) room with 100 other people, if it’s a networking event, every one of them will be thinking about their own pitch.
 So take a deep breath, don’t talk too quickly (it can be tempting to just get it over with) and you’ll be done before you know it.

 Want to practise your pitching skills in a safe environment?

-My next three-day Power of the Flock connection and collaboration event for purpose-led entrepreneurs takes place between 8th and 10th June 2021 and includes an online speed-pitching session.
-We’re aiming for 30 seconds per business bu if you run over by a few seconds we certainly won’t be cutting you off.
-Come and give it a try and meet some fellow ethical and sustainable business owners in the process:
+My next three-day Power of the Flock connection and collaboration event for purpose-led entrepreneurs takes place between 21st and 23rd September 2021 and includes an online speed-pitching session.
+We’re aiming for 30 seconds per business but if you run over by a few seconds we certainly won’t be cutting you off.
+Come and give it a try in a safe space and meet some fellow ethical and sustainable business owners in the process: